 I realized during those three months that just pet transport wasn’t going to be enough business, so I expanded my vision to include pet sitting.
 Then, I finished everything I needed to do, even the website.
 On March 10th, I opened my business.

 Thankfully, my husband had a job now.
 We still had money coming in, but we still needed my income a little bit for our household.
 So, I knew I had to get everything up and going- for my family.

 That’s My Start In The Pet Sitting Business

 That’s my story.
 I am probably not the norm, and I’m not telling you to do what I did.
 It’s scary taking the plunge and believing in yourself.
 Sometimes in order to give your 110% to something like this, you have to light a fire under your butt to get you going.
 Because like I said, if you’re too comfortable, then it’s easy to stay where you’re at.
 I thought that my story might help you light that fire for yourself.

 So good luck.
 I’m excited about your journey.
 I know that deciding when to quit your nine to five job is a big step.
 But as I said, sometimes you have to trust in yourself and know that you can do it.
 Trust in yourself, you can do amazing things, I promise.

 The Heart of PetBrainy

 You can see why we at PetBrainy are so passionate about what we do.
 Our founder has never let that fire go out for her.
 She built her pet sitting business and has made it her mission to help fan the flames for pet people just like you.
 PetBrainy is here to help light the way, but we couldn’t do it without the spectacular Shelley Beyer and the journey she went through to get to where she is today.
 For more about Shelley, click here.

 But her story doesn’t end here!
 Next week, we’ll tackle the most critical part of starting a business- getting your first few clients.
-So check in next week for the next installment in Shelley Beyer, Pet Sitting Extraordinaire: The First Ten Clients!
+So check in next week to see how Shelley Beyer got her First Ten Clients!